What Are Woodlice?

 What we usually see is dead woodlice that have been unable to find shelter once emerging into our heated and poorly ventilated homes.

-Most cannot tolerate dry environments, but in other parts of the world, woodlice have adaptations helping them survive hostile warm environments.
+Most cannot tolerate dry environments, but in other parts of the world, they have adaptations helping them survive hostile warm environments.

 Do Woodlice Bite?

-No – Woodlice do not bite and are not harmful to humans although you wouldn’t want to eat a woodlouse.
+No – they do not bite and are not harmful to humans although you wouldn’t want to eat a one.

 Please don’t worry; you are quite safe.